 Before we go into more detail about the contents of the TEAS test for math, we should mention two important pieces of very good news.
 First, you will be allowed to use a calculator on the Math subtest.
 Second, none of the math you’ll find here exceeds what you may have learned and worked with while you were in high school.
 This means you are less likely to come across any problems that are too unfamiliar for you to work through.

-The three categories you’ll come across on the Math subtest include Pretest Questions, Measurement and Data (6 percent), and Numbers & Algebra (16 percent).
+The three categories you’ll come across on the Math subtest include Pretest Questions, Measurement and Data, and Numbers and Algebra.

 Each and every subtest featured on the ATI TEAS exam features a small set of “pretest questions,” which are meant as a sort of survey for new questions that may be published on new formats of the ATI.
 If you and other test takers perform well on these questions, they may be included on the exam in the future.
 These questions will not affect your score, but you won’t be able to tell them apart from actual test questions.
 Because pretest questions are indistinguishable from regular questions, it will be in your best interest to answer all questions as accurately as you can.